The following professionals lent their expertise to this article:

 Deferred Payment Plans

-Some colleges offer deferred payment plans to help students move their payments to a later date rather than withdrawing from college.
-If a student owes $10,000 per semester, for example, a deferred payment plan may allow them to pay 50% of this amount during the semester followed by additional installments until the amount is paid off.
+• Pay later: You can move your payments to a later date rather than withdrawing from college.
+For example, if you owe $10,000 per semester, a deferred payment plan may allow you to pay 50% of this amount during the semester followed by additional installments until the amount is paid off.

-Individual schools set guidelines for how deferred payment plans work, making it important for students to carefully review requirements and discuss options with financial aid staff.
-Students typically cannot have any existing or overdue balances to qualify.
+• Rules vary between schools: Individual schools set guidelines for how deferred payment plans work, making it important for you to carefully review requirements and discuss options with financial aid staff.

 3 Colleges with Deferred Payment Plans